-total_xact_time Total number of microseconds spent by pgbouncer when connected to PostgreSQL in a transaction, either idle in transaction or executing queries.

-total_query_time Total number of microseconds spent by pgbouncer when actively connected to PostgreSQL, executing queries.

-total_wait_time Time spent by clients waiting for a server, in microseconds.

-avg_xact_count Average transactions per second in last stat period.

-avg_query_count Average queries per second in last stat period.
+- total_xact_time Total number of microseconds spent by pgbouncer when connected to PostgreSQL in a transaction, either idle in transaction or executing queries. - total_query_time Total number of microseconds spent by pgbouncer when actively connected to PostgreSQL, executing queries. - total_wait_time Time spent by clients waiting for a server, in microseconds.
+Updated when a client connection is assigned a backend connection. - avg_xact_count Average transactions per second in last stat period. - avg_query_count Average queries per second in last stat period.